nlpfromscratch/nlp-llms-resources/README.md

 * [llamafile](llamafile): Framework for LLMs as single executable files for local execution and development work, examples of one-liners and use from its creator here [Bash One-Liners for LLMs](https://justine.lol/oneliners/)
 * [PowerInfer](https://github.com/SJTU-IPADS/PowerInfer): CPU/GPU LLM inference engine leveraging activation locality for fast on-device generation and serving of results from LLMs locally.
 * [MLC LLM](https://llm.mlc.ai/): Native deployment of LLMs with native APIs with compiler acceleration.
 Includes [WebLLM](https://webllm.mlc.ai/) for serving LLMs through the browser and examples of locally developed Android and iPhone LLM apps.
-* [DSPy](https://github.com/stanfordnlp/dspy): Framework for algorithmically optimizing :LLM prompts and weights from Stanford NLP.
+* [DSPy](https://github.com/stanfordnlp/dspy): Framework for algorithmically optimizing LLM prompts and weights from Stanford NLP.

 ### Multimodal LLMs